Title: Managing Director

 In re Tyson Foods, Inc., which resulted in historic rulings from the Delaware Court of Chancery clarifying the fiduciary duties of corporate directors in connection with the administration of stock option plans;

 Teachers' Retirement Systems of Louisiana v.
-Richard M. Scrushy, et. al., which ousted holdover board members loyal to indicted CEO Richard Scrushy and created mechanisms whereby shareholders would nominate their replacements;
+Scrushy, et. al. and HealthSouth Corp, which ousted holdover board members loyal to indicted CEO Richard Scrushy and created mechanisms whereby shareholders would nominate their replacements;

 In re Cablevision Systems Corp.
 Options Backdating Litigation and In re Electronics for Imaging, Inc. Shareholder Litigation, both of which held directors and officers of their respective companies accountable for improperly granting backdated options and, most importantly, required the individual defendants to reach into their own pockets to cover a significant portion of the settlement.

 Included among Mr. Grant's more notable securities class action representations are: Gluck, et al. v.
-Cellstar, the first allowing an institutional investor to be appointed as lead plaintiff in a securities class action under the Private Securities Litigation Reform Act (PSLRA) and widely considered the landmark on the standards applicable to lead plaintiff/lead counsel practice under the PSLRA; In re Refco Inc. Securities Litigation, which resulted in a $400 million settlement; In re Safety-Kleen Securities Corporation Bondholders Litigation, which, after a six-week securities class action jury trial, resulted in judgments holding the company's CEO and CFO jointly and severally liable for nearly $200 million and settlements with the remaining defendants for $84 million; and In re Parmalat Securities Litigation, which resulted in a settlement of approximately $100 million in what the SEC described as "one of the largest and most brazen financial frauds in history."
+CellStar, the first case allowing an institutional investor to be appointed as lead plaintiff in a securities class action under the Private Securities Litigation Reform Act (PSLRA) and widely considered the landmark on the standards applicable to lead plaintiff/lead counsel practice under the PSLRA; In re Refco Inc. Securities Litigation, which resulted in a recovery exceeding $400 million; In re Safety-Kleen Securities Corporation Bondholders Litigation, which, after a six-week securities class action jury trial, resulted in judgments holding the company's CEO and CFO jointly and severally liable for nearly $200 million and settlements with the remaining defendants for $84 million; and In re Parmalat Securities Litigation, which resulted in a settlement of approximately $110 million in what the SEC described as "one of the largest and most brazen financial frauds in history."